richardcsuwandi/richardcsuwandi.github.io/_posts/2024-09-16-learn-with-a-goal.md

 </div>

 ### Infill criteria
 On the other hand, the infill criteria in BO provides a measure of the information gain that would result from sampling at a particular location.
-The most common infill criteria are:
+The most common infill criteria are<d-cite key="garnett2023bayesian"></d-cite>:
 1. **Global exploration:** This criterion focuses on choosing samples in regions of *high predictive uncertainty*, enhancing global awareness of the search space.
 However, this approach may not direct resources optimally towards the specific goal.
 2. **Local exploitation:** This criterion prioritizes choosing samples in regions with *high predictive mean*, focusing the search on promising areas.
 Yet, it may result in less accurate knowledge of the overall objective function distribution.